starseed777/EKS-influxdb-heapster-apps/PREREQ.md

 EFS pre req for worker nodes - enable efs utils >> sudo yum install -y amazon-efs-utils

-mount target in efs >> put nodegroup SG with efs in default VPC
+mount target in efs >> put the 2 nodegroup SG's and create a new sg in the cluster vpc with port 22 access with efs in cluster VPC